Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 * Always comment.
 Your comments are what help you spot opportunity for improvements.
 * Seriously, OS 2.0 was a massive improvement.
 I mean it.

-# Does this have any practical application?
+# Does this have any practical applications?
 Unless you're soon to be stuck in a cabin in the woods with only an Amiga and a lot of beer for company, I doubt it.
 If by some chance this actually happens to you and my code managed to be of assistance, I would be absolutely _delighted_ to hear from you.